 - i.
 The new academy will be regarded as a separate employer in its own right and will not be pooled with other employers in the Fund.
-The only exception is where the academy is part of a Multi Academy Trust (MAT) in which case the academy's figures will be calculated as below but can be combined, for the purpose of setting contribution rates, with those of the other academies in the MAT; - ii.
-The new academy's past service liabilities on conversion will be calculated based on its active Fund members on the day before conversion.
-For the avoidance of doubt, these liabilities will include all past service of those members, but will exclude the liabilities relating to any ex-employees of the school who have deferred or pensioner status; - The new academy will be allocated an initial asset share from the ceding council's assets in the Fund.
+The only exception is where the academy is part of a Multi Academy Trust (MAT) in which case the academy's figures will be calculated as below but can be combined, for the purpose of setting contribution rates, with those of the other academies in the MAT; - The new academy's past service liabilities on conversion will be calculated based on its active Fund members on the day before conversion.
+For the avoidance of doubt, these liabilities will include all past service of those members, but will exclude the liabilities relating to any ex-employees of the school who have deferred or pensioner status; - iii.
+The new academy will be allocated an initial asset share from the ceding council's assets in the Fund.
 This asset share will be calculated using the estimated funding position of the ceding council at the date of academy conversion.
 The share will be based on the active members' funding level, having first allocated assets in the council's share to fully fund deferred and pensioner members.
 The assets allocated to the academy will be limited if necessary so that its initial funding level is subject to a maximum of 100%.
 The asset allocation will be based on market conditions and the academy's active Fund membership on the day prior to conversion; - iv.
-The new academy will pay contributions initially linked to the ceding Council's contribution rate; - At the next formal actuarial valuation, the new academy's calculated contribution rate will be based on the time horizon and likelihood of achieving funding target outlined for Academies in the table in Section 3.3 above; - vi.
+The new academy's calculated contribution rate will be based on the time horizon and likelihood of achieving funding target outlined for Academies in the table in Section 3.3 above; - As an alternative to (iv), the academy will have the option to elect to pay contributions initially in line with the ceding Council instead.
+However, this election will not alter its asset or liability allocation as per (ii) and (iii) above.
+Ultimately, all academies remain responsible for their own allocated assets and liabilities; - vi.
 It is possible for an academy to leave one MAT and join another.
 If this occurs, all active, deferred and pensioner members of the academy transfer to the new MAT.